 Passengers still have to go through security but using CLEAR means they can save a chunk of time spent waiting in the security line.

-The standard price is $192 a year per person.
+The standard price for CLEAR is $189 a year per person.

 Other airports with time slots